 RT on DVD & Blu-Ray: Oblivion, Mud, and More

 Digital Multiplex: Oblivion, Mud, and More

-Parental Guidance: How Family-Friendly Are The 5th Wave and The Boy?
+Parental Guidance: How Family-Friendly are The Jungle Book, Barbershop, and Sing Street?